-correct technique on nersonal safaty in the all occasions to ensure personal safety in the hazardous environment. meat is handled safely nazaruous environment. and hygienically with close attention to personal safety in the hazardous environment Display the ability Demonstrates strong Demonstrates an Little or no to work in a team team work and understanding of team appreciation for team (as applicable) and personal contribution work and personal work and personal individually as to the butchery contribution to the contribution to the required in a busy environment. butchery environment. butchery environment with chivitoninicht. environment. pre-determined chui onnient. deadlines and Completes the tasks to Demonstrates poor productivity targets Completes the task the pre-determined timekeeping and little productivity tangets efficiently by deadlines and yield or no awareness of CS7 exceeding pre- targets. pre-determined yield determined deadlines targets. and yield target.
-0.00 Communicates within a Showcases little or no Communicates clearly team to achieve communication skills and constructively required outcomes. to achieve a required within a team to outcome. achieve required outcome.
-Take appropriate Showcases appropriate Showcases appropriate Showcases a little or personal high degree of personal operational no personal operational personal operational responsibility for both operational responsibility for responsibility for both health and food safety. responsibility for both BH both health and health and food safety health and food 1 food safety, apply throughout the task. safety. safe working practices when using knives, Applies correct and Applies safe working Applies little or no hazardous tools safe working practices practices when using safe working practices and/or related when using knives, knives, hazardous tools when using knives, equipment hazardous tools and/or and/or related hazardous tools related equipment in a equipment. and/or related consistent manner. equipment.
+correct technique on personal safety in the all occasions to ensure hazardous environment. meat is handled safely nazaraoas en monnene. and hygienically with close attention to personal safety in the hazardous environment Display the ability Demonstrates strong Demonstrates an Little or no to work in a team team work and understanding of team appreciation for team (as applicable) and personal contribution work and personal work and personal individually as to the butchery contribution to the contribution to the required in a busy environment. butchery environment. butchery environment with CHVII OHIIICHE. battery crivinoriment. environment. pre-determined CHVII OHIIICHE. deadlines and Completes the tasks to Demonstrates poor productivity targets Completes the task the pre-determined timekeeping and little productively cargots efficiently by deadlines and yield or no awareness of CS7 exceeding pre- targets. pre-determined yield determined deadlines targets. and yield target.
+8 , Communicates within a Showcases little or no Communicates clearly team to achieve communication skills and constructively required outcomes. to achieve a required within a team to · outcome. achieve required outcome.
+Take appropriate Showcases appropriate Showcases appropriate Showcases a little or personal high degree of personal operational no personal operational personal operational responsibility for both operational responsibility for responsibility for both health and food safety. responsibility for both ВН both health and health and food safety health and food 1 food safety, apply throughout the task. safety. safe working practices when using knives, Applies correct and Applies safe working Applies little or no hazardous tools safe working practices practices when using safe working practices and/or related when using knives, knives, hazardous tools when using knives, equipment hazardous tools and/or and/or related hazardous tools related equipment in a equipment. and/or related consistent manner. equipment.